-According to the 2019 Infusionsoft by Keap Small Business Marketing Trends Report, gaining and keeping customers remain the top marketing goals for smalll businesses and based on surveys has remained in the top spot each year for the past four years.
+According to the 2019 Keap Small Business Marketing Trends Report, gaining and keeping customers remain the top marketing goals for smalll businesses and based on surveys has remained in the top spot each year for the past four years.
 Nearly one out of every three (31 percent) small business owners said driving sales was their top goal for 2019.
 One in four respondents (25 percent) said they're prioritizing retaining or re-engaging the customers they already have.

 Unfortunately, a full 75 percent of small businesses are missing the opportunities that lie in their existing customer base.
 They leave a ton of money on the table because they don't have processes in place to sell other products and services to their existing customers.

 Cross-sell vs upsell.
 What are they, and when do you use which?
 Even if you've been around the e-commerce block a few times, the two terms can be confusing.
 So let's start with some definitions.

 Upselling is suggesting your customer purchase additional items or shift to a more premium version of their original choice.
 Think of the classic McDonald's line, "Would you like to supersize that?"

 What is cross-selling?

 Cross-selling is upselling's close cousin, where you suggest related products which copmlement the original purchase.
 For instance, if you've just added a sleeping bag to your online shopping cart, there's a good chance you may also need a padded mat and maybe even a tent.
 Amazon mastered the art of cross-selling with the "Customers Who Bought This Item Also Bought" section on product pages.

 Imagine you offer housecleaning services, and people hire you because they're having trouble keeping up with basic household cleaning tasks.
 If you don't mention you also wash dishes and fold laundry, they may never get the additional help they need.
 By sharing information on these related services, you can drive in-depth awareness of your offerings and provide your customers with additional options.